dmuth/export-amex-to-ynab/README.md

-# Covnert American Express CSVs to YNAB
+# Convert American Express CSVs to YNAB

 For my personal finance, I use an app called <a href="https://ynab.com/referral/?ref=PreCBGSWL1digXGL&utm_source=customer_referral">You Need A Budget</a>, or YNAB.
 It works pretty well for my needs, but seems to regularly have problems importing